ray-project/ray/doc/source/projects.rst

     # .rayproject subdirectory of the current directory.
     $ ray project create <project-name>

     # Create a new session from the given project.
-    # Launch a cluster and run the appropriate command.
+Launch a cluster and run
+    # the command, which must be specified in the project.yaml file.
+If no
+    # command is specified, the "default" command in .rayproject/project.yaml
+    # will be used.
+Alternatively, use --shell to run a raw shell command.
-    $ ray session start <command> [arguments]
+    $ ray session start <command-name> [arguments] [--shell]

     # Open a console for the given session.
     $ ray session attach

-    # Stop the given session and all of its worker nodes.
-The nodes/clusters
+    # Stop the given session and terminate all of its worker nodes.
-    # are not actually terminated.
     $ ray session stop

 Examples